Solution Brief

 The advantages of a Virtual Desktop Infrastructure (VDI)

 VDI's rise to prominence over the last two decades can be largely attributed to its ability to provide a consistent and secure desktop experience across any device, facilitated by centralized infrastructure.
-VDI enables organizations to streamline IT management, enhance access controls to applications and data, and offer remote flexibility – an especially valuable feature for a distributed workforce.
+VDI enables organizations to streamline IT management, enhance access controls to applications and data, and offer remote flexibility.
+These advantages are especially valuable for today's hybrid and distributed workforce.

 With centralized application and desktop management, VDI allows IT departments to provision and patch the OS and applications quickly, ensuring all users have the tools they need without the logistical challenges of managing endpoint installations directly.
-As a secondary advantage, VDI keeps user and application data within the organization’s controlled environment, reducing the risk of data breaches that can occur when data is stored on local devices.
+As a secondary advantage, VDI keeps user and application data within the organization’s controlled environment, reducing the risk of data breaches resulting from a lost or stolen device.

 The limitations of VDI